 - 1-2 Liters of water

-- Bring extra water for group, especially in the summer months!
+- Extra water for your group, especially in the summer months.

 - Insect Repellent

 Being outside and interacting with nature comes with all sorts of interactions with various flora and fauna.
 Listed below are possible occurrences at University Camp, or elsewhere outside in Texas: